-The halberd was an effective weapon for a foot soldier against cavalry and in skilled hands the weapon could dismount a knight and seal his fate.
+The halberd was an effective weapon for a foot soldier against cavalry, and in skilled hands the weapon could dismount a knight.
 This replica of a 15th century Swiss halberd is ideal for role-playing or decorating your castle walls.

-Authentics Halberd is hand-crafted with blackened heads.
-Each head is secured with hand pounded rivets on a rectangular shaved blackened and seared wood handle.
-These halberds have rectangular poles for authenticity.
+Authentics Halberd is hand-crafted with a blackened head.
+It is secured with hand pounded rivets on a rectangular, shaved, blackened, and seared wood handle.
+This functional halberd has a rectangular pole for authenticity.

 Authentics Halberds are hand-crafted with blackened heads.
 Each head is secured with hand pounded rivets on a rectangular shaved blackened and seared wood handle.
 This halberd has a rectangular pole for authenticity.